Databricks Asset Bundles resources

 Databricks Asset Bundles allows you to specify information about the Databricks resources used by the bundle in the resources

 mapping in the bundle configuration.
-See resources mapping.
+See resources mapping and resources key reference.

-This article outlines supported resource types for bundles and provides details and examples for each supported type.
+This article outlines supported resource types for bundles and provides details and an example for each supported type.
+For additional examples, see Bundle configuration examples.

 Supported resources

 The following table lists supported resource types for bundles.
-Some resources can be created by defining them in a bundle and deploying the bundle, and some resources only support referencing an existing resource to include in the bundle.
+Some resources can be created by defining them in a bundle and deploying the bundle, and some resources can only be created by referencing an existing asset to include in the bundle.

 Resources are defined using the corresponding Databricks REST API object’s create operation request payload, where the object’s supported fields, expressed as YAML, are the resource’s supported properties.
 Links to documentation for each resource’s corresponding payloads are listed in the table.